shelly-hub/belly-button-challenge/README.md

 - This function name is directly under HTML element "on change = optionChanged(this.value)" to execute drop down menu

 ## References
+Bubble Charts in JavaScript.().
+Plotly| Graphing Libraries.
+Retrieved on: 01/06/2023, from <https://plotly.com/javascript/bubble-charts/>
+Plotly Experiemnts - ScatterPlots.
+(14/03/2019).
+Towards Data Science.
+Retrieved on: 01/06/2023, from <https://towardsdatascience.com/plotly-experiments-scatterplots-e08f16fb1a17>
+Animations on gauge needle  - ascotto (1/04/2017).
+Plotly.
+Retrieved on: 02/06/2023, from<https://community.plotly.com/t/animations-on-gauge-needle/5804>
+Setting the Title, Legend Entries, and Axis Titles in JavaScript.(2023). plotly.
+Retrieved on: 02/06/2023, from<https://plotly.com/javascript/figure-labels/>

+Array.prototype.find().(2023).mdn web docs.
+Retrieved on: 02/06/2023, from<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find>

+How to iterate (keys, values) in JavaScript? [duplicate] - WELCOME TO 2020 *Drools in ES6*(2/4/2020).
+Stack Overflow.
+Retrieved on 06/06/2023, from<https://stackoverflow.com/questions/34913675/how-to-iterate-keys-values-in-javascript>

+'data.forEach is not a function' when loading csv in d3.js(27/08/2020).Stack Overflow.
+Retrieved on: 07/06/2023, from <https://stackoverflow.com/questions/63624508/data-foreach-is-not-a-function-when-loading-csv-in-d3-js>

+Javascript onchange with select element(05/01/2018).
+Stack Overflow.
+Retrieved on: 07/06/2023, from <https://stackoverflow.com/questions/48107324/javascript-onchange-with-select-element>

+How to select a value in a select dropdown with JavaScript?.(15/11/2011).
+Stack Overflow.
+Retrieved on: 08/06/2023, from<https://stackoverflow.com/questions/8140862/how-to-select-a-value-in-a-select-dropdown-with-javascript>
+JavaScript data types and data structures  - Beware of "stringly-typing" your code!.(2023). mdn web docs.
+Retrieved on: 09/06/2023, from<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#type_coercion>
+JavaScript String toString(2023).W3 Schools.Retrieved on: 09/06/2023, from<https://www.w3schools.com/jsref/jsref_tostring_string.asp>